 - Not be subject to a decision when it is based on automated processing (automated decision making and profiling).

-If you would like to know more about your rights under the data protection law, you can find out more at the Information Commissioners Office website.
+If you would like to know more about your rights under the data protection law, you can find out more at the Information Commissioner’s Office website (www.ico.org.uk)

-Remember, you can change the way you hear from us or withdraw your permission for us to processing your personal information at any time by using the form on our ‘Contact Us’ page.
+Remember, you can change the way you hear from us or withdraw your consent for processing your personal information at any time by logging into your account through our online membership portal.

 How to contact us